 Little do they realize, others in their own church may be struggling as well.

-For many years, I hid in my church while secretly struggling with same-sex attractions.
+For many years, I hid in my church while secretly struggling with same-sex attraction.
 I did not know how to tell anyone what I was going through.
 I was doing everything I could to resist temptations in this area, but keeping it all a secret just magnified my struggle.
 I felt incredible shame, guilt, self-condemnation and a sense of failure.

 I didn’t belong in the world, yet I didn’t feel like anyone in my church could ever possibly understand what I was struggling with, either.